chen42/presentations/cho_ag.md

 * high concentration results in fibrillation of muscle fibers

-Note: Bulbar muscles : of the mouth and throat responsible for speech and swallowing.
+//  Bulbar muscles : of the mouth and throat responsible for speech and swallowing.

 ---